 Currently, Second Harvest serves 2,475 individuals each month.
 We rely on a dedicated group of volunteers to pack the SUNShine boxes each month.
 Open registration for the SUNShine Box program will begin on March 1, 2019.
 For more information or to register, contact Patricia Johnson at 484-287-4015.

 The State Food Purchase Program allocates cash grants from the Commonwealth of Pennsylvania to purchase food from brokers at reduced prices and distribute it to low-income people.
 This program allows us to purchase and distribute more nutritious food than what may have been donated to the Food Bank.
 The level of funds that is distributed to each county is determined by the Pennsylvania Department of Agriculture (PDA) based on poverty indicators for that area.

-Last year, we distributed 1,253,817 pounds of food through this program in Lehigh and Northampton counties.
+We distribute food through this program in Lehigh and Northampton counties.
 The four remaining counties in our service area receive their SFPP funding through other organizations.

 The Emergency Food Assistance Program (TEFAP)

 The Emergency Food Assistance Program provides federal commodities for individuals at-risk for hunger based on poverty indicators for each county.
 Second Harvest receives the food and distributes it to the member agencies in that county that are strictly Emergency Food Providers.
 These agencies serve the most food-insecure populations – those people who cannot be sure when or from where their next meal is coming.
 Second Harvest administers TEFAP to Lehigh, Northampton, and Carbon counties.
-Last year, the Food Bank distributed 653,246 pounds of food through this program.